Ready for a cool budgeting tool? Meet the zero based budgeting template!

 That “zero” word in zero based budgeting may make it sound like you’re never going to have any money leftover, but that is NOT how it works at all.
 Not even remotely.

-You get to decide what portion of your money goes to bills, fun, debt, savings, investing, etc. So while technically you do in fact make a plan for all of your money (budgeting down to zero), the process doesn’t have to be complicated at all, and you can do whatever you want with your money.
+You get to decide what portion of your money goes to bills, fun, debt, savings, investing, etc. So while technically you do in fact make a plan for all of your money (budgeting down to zero), the process doesn’t have to be complicated at all.
+You can do whatever you want with your money.

 In short, budgets do NOT have to be a restrictive thing.
 In fact, I’d argue that they shouldn’t be.
 You see, a “budget” is really just a plan.

 We plan things all the time in day-to-day life without stressing out about it or feeling restricted.
 Sometimes we actually have FUN planning things.
 (Like a trip or outing of some kind.)
-Believe it or not, budgeting can be the same way.
+Believe it or not, filling out the budgeting sheet can be the same way.

 Don’t budget for the wrong reasons.

 People often start using a zero based budgeting form because they think it will help them cut back on their spending.
 Then they start viewing the form as some kind of restrictive, uncomfortable thing.

 “I can’t,” they say when invited to do something.
 “We’re on a budget.”
 Then they feel deprived and maybe a little embarrassed.